sstockard/sstockard.github.io/shopping.md

 * CPI increases steadily over the years

-* There is a sharp rise in CPi beginning in 2011, and a notably large peak around April/May 2011 before it falls again
+* There is a sharp rise in CPI beginning in 2011, and a notably large peak around April/May 2011 before it falls again